 Look at your withholding:

 If you failed to withhold enough tax in 2018, you’re set to be in the same position for 2019 unless you do something about it.
-Whether you’re a former itemizer, a W-2 employee with side-gig income or a household with dependents, it’s worth reviewing your tax withholding.
+Whether you’re a former itemizer, a W-2 employee with side-gig income, or a household with dependents, it’s worth reviewing your tax withholding.
 This also applies to retirees who get their income from many sources: Use Form W-4V to withhold from your Social Security check and Form W-4P to withhold from your pension.

 Examine tax-friendly opportunities at work:

-Saving in your 401(k) and contributing to your health savings account give you two benefits: lower taxable income and a shot at retirement security.
+Saving in your 401(k) and contributing to your health savings account gives you two benefits: lower taxable income and a shot at retirement security.
 Here’s another tax play at work: A dependent care flexible spending account allows you to put away up to $5,000 on a pretax basis to pay for care if you have kids under age 13.